vyfor/cord.nvim/.github/wiki/Assets.md

 # 📂 Custom Assets

 Cord allows you to go beyond the default icons and fully customize the assets used in your Discord Rich Presence.
-This guide will walk you through how to define and configure custom assets to perfectly match your workflow and style.
+This guide will walk you through how to override and define custom assets.

 ## 🛠️ Structure